 Pet World employees are passionate, dedicated hobbyists who are currently in a place in their lives where they can afford to work cheap.
 Most work at Pet World to further their own pet interests and be a part of something special.
-A few, select teenagers occasionally manage to prove mature enough to handle the job, but many of our best employees are generally college age or above.
-The majority of our staff is made up of young adults in their early twenties but we have employees from age 16 to 76.
+A few, select teenagers occasionally manage to prove mature enough to handle the job, but most of our employees are college age or older.
+The majority of our staff is made up of young adults in their early twenties but we have employees from age 16 to 78.

 Why do so many people want to work at Pet World?

 Honestly, most people seek employment with Pet World as the perfect resume job and/or to be compensated for something they would otherwise do for free.
 It’s like a paid internship.
 Hobbyists appreciate the opportunity to further their own interests, share their passions with others, and make a positive difference in the community.
-Finally, Pet World is known for being a great resume job because of the vast experiences employees can use to launch new careers when it's time for a "real" job.
+Also, Pet World is known for being a great resume job because of the vast experiences employees can use to launch new careers when it's time for a "real" job.
 Tim and Sherry take great pride in coaching young adults during their transition from kid to grown up and preparing them for career jobs.
 Most employees work for Pet World for about four to five years then we celebrate their “launch” as they move on to very impressive careers.

 I turned in my app weeks ago.
-Why haven't I been called?
+Why haven't I been contacted?

 Depends.
 Many applications never get called.
-Remember, you have to pass the initial prescreening (eager, friendly, first impression when turning in your app) then your application has to pass through several more screenings.
+Remember, you have to pass the initial prescreening (eager, friendly, great first impression when turning in your app) then your application must pass through several more screenings.
 Applications most often get discarded for inadequate information, poor essay, limited life experience, or bad first impressions.
 Other times we simply can't contact you because of illegible handwriting or an error on your contact information.
-Sometimes, however, applications are simply in one of the review stages and have not yet made it all the way through to the "Call" folder.
-Be patient.
-Check the processing dates.
-Often applications are turned in a month before calls even begin.
-If you are absolutely certain you turned in a great application, have double checked the dates, and are positive you should have already received a call, feel free to come in and talk to a manager in person.
+Sometimes, however, applications are simply in one of the review stages and have not yet made it all the way through to the green, "review/contact" folder.
+Please be patient.
+Check the processing dates carefully.
+Often applications are turned in weeks before the review process even begins.
+If you are absolutely certain you turned in a great application, have double checked the dates, and are positive you should have already been contacted, feel free to come in and talk to a manager in person.
 (No phone calls, please!
 We can’t share private app info over the phone.)
 A PW manager can find your app based on when you turned it in and let you know where you are in the process.
 You can also check back here for updates (usually added in red).